- Type

 ‘The Shrouds’ Review: David Cronenberg Draws on His Wife’s Death for a Brilliantly Cerebral Thriller About the Physicality of Grief Vincent Cassel plays a widower who buries his wife in a live-streaming coffin in 'The Shrouds,' an enormously rewarding movie from David Cronenberg.

-The Shrouds – first-look review David Cronenberg’s melancholy exploration of how we retain our connection with the dead makes for one of his most beautiful love stories.
+The Shrouds review – precision filmmaking of the highest stripe David Cronenberg’s melancholy exploration of how we retain our connection with the dead makes for one of his most beautiful love stories.

 'The Shrouds' Review: David Cronenberg's Exploration of Grief Is as Sad as It Is Creepy Cannes 2024: Vincent Cassel and Diane Kruger star in a movie inspired by the 2017 death of the director's wife